geoffreylitt/wildcard-onward-paper/paper.md

 ## Customization by direct manipulation {#sec:dm}

-Hutchins, Hollan and Norman [@hutchins1985] describe a direct manipulation interface as one that uses a model-world metaphor, rather than a conversation metaphor.
-Rather than conversing with the system about an assumed world, "the world is explicitly represented" and the user can "[act] upon the objects of the task domain themselves."
+Hutchins, Hollan and Norman [@hutchins1985] define a direct manipulation interface as one that uses a model-world metaphor rather than a conversation metaphor.
+Instead of presenting an “assumed” but not directly visible  world that the user converses with, “the world is explicitly represented” and the user can “[act] upon the objects of the task domain themselves.”

-Most GUIs today employ direct manipulation, but software customization tools typically use an imperative programming model, which implements the conversational metaphor rather than direct manipulation.
-For example, in Applescript [@cook2007], the scripting language for customizing Mac OS applications, here is how a user retrieves a list of of calendar names from the Calendar application:
+Although most GUIs today employ direct manipulation, software customization tools typically use an imperative programming model, which implements the conversational metaphor rather than direct manipulation.
+Here, for example,  is how a user retrieves a list of of calendar names from the Calendar application in Applescript [@cook2007], the scripting language for customizing Mac OS applications:

 ```
 tell application "Calendar"